 Navigate to the directory containing the library to import (Figure 178).
 There are usually two files from which to choose, dialog.xlb and script.xlb.
 It does not matter which of these two files you select; both will be imported.
 Macros can be stored in libraries inside LibreOffice documents.
 Select a document rather than a directory on disk to import libraries contained in a document.

+Note